fuckXZNX5/cs2-grenade-prediction/README.md

 # cs2-grenade-prediction
-simple code for pasters ( don have iq to hit )
+simple code for pasters ( dont have iq to hit it)